List of Muppets: Rowlf the Dog

 An easygoing pianist dog who first appeared in Purina Dog Chow commercials.
 He was designed by Jim Henson.
 He then appeared in The Jimmy Dean Show, as Jimmy Dean's sidekick.
+Following this success, Rowlf was featured alongside Kermit in the pitch reel for Sesame Street; however, he only appeared in one filmed segment during the show's first season and was never a part of the regular cast.
 Finch calls Rowlf "the first fully rounded character performed by Jim Henson," and also calls him "wonderfully down-to-earth, with a dry, self-deprecating sense of humor" and "a master of the double take."
 He was built by Don Sahlin.